Quantifying Label-Induced Bias in Large Language Model Self- and Cross-Evaluations: Conclusion

 \section{Conclusion}

-This study provides quantitative evidence that LLM evaluations are heavily shaped by label perception, with the “Claude” label consistently boosting and the “Gemini” label consistently depressing scores across evaluators.
-While false labels could swing overall preference by up to 50 percentage points, point-based quality ratings were more resilient, with changes limited to 12 percentage points and concentrated primarily in informativeness.
+This study provides quantitative evidence that LLM evaluations are heavily shaped by label perception, with the "Claude" label consistently boosting and the "Gemini" label consistently depressing scores across evaluators.
+False labels produced swings of up to 50 percentage points in overall preference, while point-based quality ratings proved more resilient, with changes limited to 12 percentage points and concentrated primarily in informativeness.
 These findings reveal that perceived model identity can substantially distort judgments independent of content quality.